Into the Storm (2014 film): Plot

-At the high school, the weather suddenly sours.
+There, the weather sours.
 The students are marshaled into the school building.
-In the aftermath of the tornado, shaken students emerge from the damaged building to view the destruction, while Gary sets out to rescue his eldest son Donnie, who had gone to an abandoned paper mill to help his friend Kaitlyn with a project; both were subsequently trapped when the tornado brought the building down on them.
+In the aftermath of the tornado, shaken students emerge from the damaged building to view the destruction, while vice-principal Gary Fuller sets out to rescue his eldest son Donnie, who went to an abandoned paper mill to help his friend Kaitlyn with a project; both were subsequently trapped when the tornado brought the building down on them.

-As Pete's storm chase team stops in a small part of town, a tornado takes shape just as Gary and Trey arrive, destroying several buildings.
-Before the tornado dissipates Gary must save Pete's meteorologist, Allison Stone.
-Then, Pete's team agree to help Gary get to the paper mill.
-While en route, another round of tornadoes form and encircle Pete's team, in the process destroying a residential neighborhood and a car lot.
-An explosion turns one of the tornadoes into a firenado, which Jacob the cameraman tries to film, only to be caught up in the storm and killed.
-This causes friction in the team, as Pete's concern seems to be more on collecting data than ensuring his team's safety.
+As Pete's storm chase team stops in a small part of town, a tornado takes shape just as Gary and his younger son Trey arrive, destroying several buildings.
+Before the tornado dissipates Gary saves Pete's meteorologist, Allison Stone.
+Pete's team then agree to help Gary get to the paper mill.
+While en route, another round of tornadoes form and encircle Pete's team, destroying a residential neighborhood and a car lot in the process.
+An explosion turns a tornadoes into a firenado, which cameraman Jacob tries to film, only to be caught up in the storm and killed.
+This causes friction in the team, as Pete's concern seems to be more on collecting data than ensuring his team's safety, until Daryl admits that he pressured Jacob into filming, causing his death.
 After recovering their vehicles, Allison leaves with Gary to continue their trip to the paper mill.

-At the mill, a water pipe abruptly breaks and begins to flood the hole in which the two students are trapped.
+At the mill, a water pipe breaks and begins to flood the hole in which Donnie and Kaitlyn are trapped.
 Injured and at risk of drowning, the two record messages for their loved ones, then prepare for the worst.
-At the last minute, Gary and Allison arrive and successfully free them.
+At the last minute, Gary and Allison arrive and free them.